Ada-Okafor/App2/README.md

 # App2
-##Welcome to my first app
+## Welcome to my first app
-This app will lots of fun
+This will be lots of fun